yaogara/yaogara-ark/content/plants/psychotria-alba.md

 - Other alkaloids: The presence of various beta-carbolines and secondary tryptamines is reported in trace or minor amounts; the precise phytochemical profile likely varies with ecological and genetic factors, including plant age, microclimate, soil conditions, and horticultural practices.

 - Pharmacodynamics: Orally, DMT is rapidly inactivated by monoamine oxidase (MAO) in the gut.
-When combined with an MAO inhibitor—specifically the beta-carbolines present in [[Banisteriopsis caapi]]—DMT becomes orally bioavailable, producing the characteristic visionary and affective effects associated with ayahuasca via potent agonism of the 5‑HT2A serotonin receptor [(Naturalether 2023)](https://www.naturalether.com/article/chacruna-leaves/).
+When combined with an MAO inhibitor—specifically the beta-carbolines present in [[plants/banisteriopsis-caapi]]—DMT becomes orally bioavailable, producing the characteristic visionary and affective effects associated with ayahuasca via potent agonism of the 5‑HT2A serotonin receptor [(Naturalether 2023)](https://www.naturalether.com/article/chacruna-leaves/).

 Comparative quantitative data on DMT concentrations between P. alba and P. viridis remain sparse.
 Anecdotal and ethnobotanical reports suggest that P. alba may exhibit slightly lower average concentrations than P. viridis, yet it is regarded as strongly entheogenic when prepared appropriately.
 As with many plant-based psychoactive preparations, variability is the norm; geographic provenance, cultivation regime, and harvesting practices can influence alkaloid content and subjective effect profiles.
 Contemporary horticultural knowledge emphasizes clonal selection, leaf maturity at harvest, and careful post-harvest handling to maintain desired properties [(Herbalistics, n.d.)](https://herbalistics.com.au/the-ultimate-psychotria-growing-guide/).